Spinor Bose-Einstein condensates: Topological excitations

-{\bf Knot soliton}
+\subsubsection{Knot soliton}

 The third homotopy group also classifies knot solitons.
-Knots differ from other topological excitations such as vortices, monopoles, and Shankar monopoles in that they are classified by a linking number while others are classified by winding numbers.
+Knots are characterized by the linking number and differ from other topological excitations such as vortices, monopoles, and Skyrmions which are classified by winding numbers.
+Knot solitons have attracted considerable interest since Faddeev and Niemi suggested that knots might exist as stable solitons in a three-dimensional classical field theory~\cite{Faddeev1997}.

 Knots are characterized by mappings from a three-dimensional sphere $S^3$ to $S^2$.
-As in the case of Shankar monopoles, the $S^3$ domain is prepared by imposing a boundary condition that the order parameter takes on the same value in every direction at spatial infinity.
+As in the case of Skyrmions, the $S^3$ domain is prepared by imposing a boundary condition that the order parameter takes on the same value in every direction at spatial infinity.
 Here, we consider the spin-1 polar phase~\cite{Kawaguchi2008}.
-The order parameter manifold of the polar phase is given by $R^{\rm polar}\cong (S^2_{\bm S}\times {\rm U}(1)_\phi)/(\mathbb{Z}_2)_{\bm S,\phi}$, of which neither $U(1)$ nor $\mathbb{Z}_2$ symmetry contributes to the homotopy groups in spaces higher than one dimension; hence, we find that $\pi_3(R^{\rm polar})\cong \pi_3(S^2)\cong \mathbb{Z}$.
-The associated integer topological charge $Q$ is known as the Hopf charge, and it is given by

-where $\mathcal{F}_{ij}=\partial_i\mathcal{A}_j-\partial_j\mathcal{A}_i=\hat{\bm d}\cdot(\partial_i \hat{\bm d} \times \partial_j \hat{\bm d})$~\cite{Faddeev1997}.
-Note that the domain (${\bm r}$) is three-dimensional, while the target space ($\hat{\bm d}$) is two-dimensional.
+The order parameter manifold of the polar phase is given by $\mani{R}^{\rm polar}\cong (S^2_{\bf f}\times {\rm U}(1)_\phi)/(\mathbb{Z}_2)_{{\bf f},\phi}$, of which neither U(1) nor $\mathbb{Z}_2$ symmetry contributes to the homotopy groups in spaces higher than one dimension; hence, we find that $\pi_3(\mani{R}^{\rm polar})\cong \pi_3(S^2)\cong \mathbb{Z}$.
+The corresponding topological charge $Q\in \mathbb{Z}$ is known as the Hopf charge.
+Note that the domain (${\bm r}$) is three-dimensional, while the target space ($\hat{\bm d}$) is two-dimensional \footnote{The unit vector $\hat{\bm d}$ is defined as ${\bm n}$ in Ref.~\cite{Kawaguchi2008}}.
 Consequently, the preimage of a point on the target $S^2$ constitutes a closed loop in $S^3$, and the Hopf charge is interpreted as the linking number of these loops: if the $\hat{\bm d}$ field has Hopf charge $Q$, two loops corresponding to the preimages of any two distinct points on the target $S^2$ will be linked $Q$ times [see Fig.~\ref{fig:knot_preimage} (a)].
 Figure~\ref{fig:knot_preimage} (b) shows an example of the $\hat{\bm d}$ field of a polar BEC with Hopf charge 1 \footnote{Technically speaking, the configuration in Fig.~\ref{fig:knot_preimage} (b) is an {\it unknot} of a pair of rings with linking number 1, because the preimage of one point on $S^2$ forms a simple unknotted ring.}.

+The Hopf charge is defined as follows~\cite{Faddeev1997,Kawaguchi2008}.
+For an areal element in the order-parameter manifold